DanielLiamAnderson/Packaide/README.md

 On Windows, by far the easiest option is to use [WSL](https://docs.microsoft.com/en-us/windows/wsl/) and then simply follow the Ubuntu instructions.

 If you really must build it in native Windows, you have a few options to get things started.
-The easiest way to install CGAL on Windows is using [Conda](https://docs.conda.io/en/latest/).
-You could also try [using vcpkg](https://doc.cgal.org/latest/Manual/windows.html) if you prefer, but this may require you to tweak some settings on your part.
+The easiest way is using [Conda](https://docs.conda.io/en/latest/).
+You could also try [using vcpkg](https://doc.cgal.org/latest/Manual/windows.html) to install CGAL if you prefer, but this may require you to tweak some settings on your part.
 With Conda installed, you can [install CGAL](https://anaconda.org/conda-forge/cgal) and the Python depdendencies with